chicken icon

 The Australian Department of Health, the World Health Organisation and the United Nations Food and Agriculture Organisation (FAO) have confirmed that avian influenza is not a food safety issue and does not affect the food chain in this country.

 Avian influenza does not survive cooking temperatures.
-Furthermore, Australia’s emergency disease response protocols ensure that if there is an avian influenza outbreak in Australian commercial chicken flocks, that the risk of infected chicken meat entering the market is negligible.
+Furthermore, Australia’s emergency disease response protocols ensure that if there is an Avian Influenza outbreak in Australian commercial chicken flocks, that the risk of infected chicken meat entering the market is negligible.

 LATEST UPDATES On Avian Influenza